Detector signal characterization with a Bayesian network in XENONnT

 To illustrate the utility of the NBC score beyond deterministic classification, we considered the calibration source $^{83\text{m}}$Kr, which decays via two ER-inducing internal conversion steps, first depositing 32.1~keV and then 9.4~keV, with a half-life of the latter decay of 154~ns~\cite{RUBY1971321}. $^{83\text{m}}$Kr is used as a standard candle for calibration in XENONnT and other xenon TPCs due to its distinct properties, including this prompt two-step decay.
 In practice, the two decays are often merged into a single S1 signal due to the intermediate state's short half-life being on the same order of magnitude as an S1 signal's total width, with the much wider S2 signals almost always being merged into a single S2 signal.
 Therefore, correctly distinguishing the separated S1 signals from the merged S1 signals in $^{83\text{m}}$Kr data is critical for energy response studies, which rely on properly characterizing S1 signals as being merged or separated.

-Fig.~\ref{fig:kr83m_nbc} demonstrates a case where NBC scores can be used to isolate detector signals which are non-canonical in shape, \textit{i.e.} not truly isolated S1 signals produced within the fiducial volume of the detector.
+Figure~\ref{fig:kr83m_nbc} demonstrates a case where NBC scores can be used to isolate detector signals which are noncanonical in shape, i.e., not truly isolated S1 signals produced within the fiducial volume of the detector.
+Examples of different waveform topologies are shown as additional material in the Appendix.
 Based on the results of this test case, the NBC scores were concluded to be a useful metric for reducing temporal overlap of signals.
-Furthermore, in the following section, we demonstrate that, due to its robustness against out-of-distribution samples, applying the NBC scores in event selection is suitable for physics analyses where one wishes to reject S1 and S2 signals of non-canonical shapes.
+Furthermore, in the following section, we demonstrate that, due to its robustness against out-of-distribution samples, applying the NBC scores in event selection is suitable for physics analyses where one wishes to reject S1 and S2 signals of noncanonical shapes.